cryptoskillz/paymev2/README.md

 Open _data/env.js
 	Change "TITLE" to your customers title
-	Change "COPYRIGHT" to your company / product name Change "DATAMAIN" if you want to call the your data view something else IE projects. chnage "DASHBOARDSTRAP" if you want to change the strapline Change env vars
+	Change "COPYRIGHT" to your company / product name Change "LEVEL1NAME" if you want to call the your data view something else IE projects. chnage "DASHBOARDSTRAP" if you want to change the strapline Change env vars